m21power/eotc-collection/README.md

 - Use the app bar menu to open the About page or toggle theme.
 - Open About → use the form to submit feedback or attach screenshots.

-## Development notes

-- Tests: The repository contains a placeholder `test/widget_test.dart` — add more unit and widget tests as features are developed.
-- Code generation: Hive type adapters are registered; if you modify model annotations, run `flutter pub run build_runner build` to regenerate adapters.

 ## Contributing

 Contributions are welcome.
 Please create issues for bugs or feature requests,